Military Tuition Scholarship

 Q: What if I qualify for DoD Tuition Assistance?

-Q: What if I have or qualify for Chapter 31 Veteran Readiness and Employment (VR&E)?
+Q: What if I have the Chapter 31 Veteran Readiness and Employment (VR&E) benefit?
+Do I qualify for the Military Tuition Scholarship?

 Q: Is the scholarship open to continuing students?